-OBJECTIVE ACTION TIMEFRAME MEASUREMENT Increase representation of people from minorities and diverse backgrounds, including women, in leadership roles Provide targeting leadership training and mentoring to high performing staff Consciously consider diversity when forming task forces or deciding on opportunities for high profile roles Provide Career Advancement Programs for careers both within and outside astronomy including seminars and workshops on CV preparation, self-assessment, job application preparation, interview practice and academic level promotion application and interview advice as well as seminars/presentations from women in key roles describing their own experiences • By end-2019 Annual climate survey Publish outcomes by gender and other diversity measures Quarterly reports to the Equity and Diversity Committee and Executive Management Committee Monitor participation rates in training programs Evaluation Annual review of the achievement of targets in this Diversity Action Plan Equity and Diversity Committee to review implementation progress on diversity and inclusion targets annually Equity and Diversity Committee to recommend interventions to address missing targets with further reporting to the Executive Management Executive Management Committee to ensure that interventions take place and are reviewed annually Feedback from all levels of the Centre from surveys, Annual retreats, and anonymous feedback to be included in annual reviews Where Diversity Action Plan targets are not being met, the Executive and the Equity and Diversity Committee will discuss underlying causes, with input from Centre members Action plan to be refined as necessary, including but not limited to the addition new initiatives that are achieving success in other workplaces.
-By end-2019 Ongoing from 2020 Annual climate survey Publish outcomes by gender and other diversity measures Quarterly reports to the Equity and Diversity Committee and Executive Management Committee Monitor participation rates in training programs https://advances.sciencemag.org/content/1/1/e1400005?utm_source=TrendMD&utm_medium=cpc&utm_campaign=TrendMD_0
+OBJECTIVE ACTION TIMEFRAME MEASUREMENT Ensure that nominations include all minority groups in the centre, including 50:50 female:male.
+Increase representation of people from minorities and diverse backgrounds, including women, in leadership roles Provide targeting leadership training and mentoring to high performing staff Consciously consider diversity when forming task forces or deciding on opportunities for high profile roles Provide Career Advancement Programs for careers both within and outside astronomy including seminars and workshops on CV preparation, self-assessment, job application preparation, interview practice and academic level promotion application and interview advice as well as seminars/presentations from women in key roles describing their own experiences • By end-2019 Annual climate survey Publish outcomes by gender and other diversity measures Quarterly reports to the Equity, Diversity and Inclusion Committee and Executive Management Committee Monitor participation rates in training programs Evaluation Annual review of the achievement of targets in this Diversity Action Plan Equity, Diversity and Inclusion Committee to review implementation progress on diversity and inclusion targets annually Equity, Diversity and Inclusion Committee to recommend interventions to address missing targets with further reporting to the Executive Management Executive Management Committee to ensure that interventions take place and are reviewed annually Feedback from all levels of the Centre from surveys, Annual retreats, and anonymous feedback to be included in annual reviews Where Diversity Action Plan targets are not being met, the Executive and the Equity, Diversity and Inclusion Committee will discuss underlying causes, with input from Centre members Action plan to be refined as necessary, including but not limited to the addition new initiatives that are achieving success in other workplaces.
+By end-2019 Ongoing from 2020 Annual climate survey Publish outcomes by gender and other diversity measures Quarterly reports to the Equity, Diversity and Inclusion Committee and Executive Management Committee Monitor participation rates in training programs